-Interventions will last for a term and they will be delivered once or twice a week according to the students' needs.
+Interventions will last for a prescribed period of time and they will be delivered at a frequency that reflects the students' needs.

 Room and Resources:

 The Intervention Base can accommodate small groups and has also individual workstations for independent work.
 The Base is well resourced with materials, ICT facilities and the usual classroom requirements to deliver the interventions.